dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-zookeeper.md

 helm install zookeeper incubator/zookeeper
 ```

-This will install Zookeeper into the `default` namespace.
+This installs Zookeeper into the `default` namespace.
 To interact with Zookeeper, find the service with: `kubectl get svc zookeeper`.

 For example, if installing using the example above, the Zookeeper host address would be: